cgbryan1/AI-Assistant-Project/docs/final_project_documentation.md

 ## Libraries / Tools Used

 Microsoft Azure OpenAI API, FastAPI, Python, Pydantic, Angular, Angular Material, Typescript, HTML, CSS

-## Development History
+## Project Management

+We used Figma to create interactive wireframes for our feature before developing and Github project boards to keep track of tickets' status.
+We followed Google’s code review guidelines as well as their limit on AI contributions to code (we estimate under 10% of our project includes AI generated code).

 This repository was originally a private fork.
 Transferring it to a public repo removed its contribution and editing history.
-Screenshots below illustrate our workflow — we followed Google’s code review guidelines and maintained a detailed project board throughout development.
+Screenshots below illustrate our workflow.

 ![Version workflow](images/edit-history.png)